Lexicon-grammar: Theoretical basis

-The theoretical basis of Lexicon-grammar is Zellig Harris' distributionalism, and in particular the notion of transformation in the sense of Zellig Harris.
-In fact, Maurice Gross was a student of Zellig Harris.
+The theoretical basis of Lexicon-grammar is Zellig Harris' distributional structuralism, and in particular the notion of transformation in the sense of Zellig Harris.
+Maurice Gross was a student of Zellig Harris.
+"The view of language of Maurice Gross and his followers is a combination of structuralism and transformational grammar."
+The Lexicon-grammar also uses semantics: "the definition of a transformational rule explicitly involves meaning, since transformationally related sentences must have identical meanings. (...)
+Transformationally related sentences may have systematic differences of meaning."
+The main difference with Harris' approach is that the native speaker first guesses the elementary sentence (or kernel sentence) of lexical items on an intuitive basis, before transformational analysis confirms or infirms the guess.
+Harris' approach consists in investigating transformation rules in priority, which discloses the elementary sentences of lexical items as a final result of the analysis.
 The conventions for the presentation of grammatical information are intended to be as simple and transparent as possible.
-This concern comes from Zellig Harris, whose theory is oriented towards the directly observable "surface"; it is a difference from Generative grammar, which normally uses abstract structures such as deep structures.
+This concern comes from Zellig Harris, whose theory is oriented towards directly observable surface forms; this differs from Generative Grammar, which normally uses abstract structures such as deep structures.

 Fact collection

-Lexicon-grammatical method is inspired by experimental science.
-It emphasizes the collection of facts, and thus the confrontation with the reality of language use, from a quantitative and a qualitative point of view.
+The Lexicon-Grammar method is inspired by experimental science.
+It emphasizes the collection of facts, confronting the researcher with the reality of language use, from a quantitative and an observational point of view.

-Quantitatively: a lexicon-grammar includes a program of systematic description of the lexicon.
+Quantitatively: a lexicon-grammar includes a program of systematic description of the lexicon, including observing for each lexical entry in which syntactic constructions it occurs.
 This involves large-scale work, which can be carried out by teams and not by individual specialists.
-The exclusive search for general rules of syntax, independent of the lexical material they handle, is denounced as a dead end.
-This is different from Generative grammar generative grammar, which values the notion of generalization.
+The exclusive search for general rules of syntax, independent of the lexical material they handle, is dismissed as a dead end.
+This is different from Generative Grammar, which values the notion of generalization.

-Qualitatively: methodological precautions are applied to ensure good reproducibility of the observations, and in particular to guard against the risks associated with constructed examples.
+Observationally: methodological precautions are applied to ensure good reproducibility of observations, and in particular to guard against the risks associated with constructed examples.
 One of these precautions is to take as a minimum unit of meaning the basic sentence.
 Indeed, a word acquires a precise meaning only in a context; moreover, by inserting a word in a sentence, one has the advantage of manipulating a sequence that may be judged acceptable or unacceptable.
-It is at this price that syntaxico-semantic properties could be considered as defined with sufficient precision to make sense to compare them with the whole lexicon.
+It is at this price that syntactic-semantic properties are considered as defined with sufficient precision that it makes sense to test and check them against the whole lexicon.
 These precautions have evolved in line with needs and the appearance of new technical means.
-Thus, from the beginning of the 1990s, the contributors of the lexicon-grammar have been able to use more and more easily the use of attested examples in corpora.
-This new precaution has simply been added to the previous ones, making the lexicon-grammatical method a method that belongs to both introspective linguistics and corpus linguistics, much as advocated by Fillmore.
-The American projects FrameNet and VerbNet show a relative convergence towards objectives close to those of Lexicon-grammar.
+Thus, from the beginning of the 1990s, the contributors of the Lexicon-Grammar have been able to use attested examples in text corpora more and more easily.
+This new precaution has simply been added to the previous ones, positioning the Lexicon-Grammar simultaneously in introspective linguistics and in corpus linguistics, much as advocated by Fillmore.
+The American projects FrameNet and VerbNet show a relative convergence towards objectives close to those of Lexicon-Grammar.